Call us: 601.957.3101

 12. Any other equitable factor.

-In awarding custody, the judge lists each factor, decides which factors apply and discusses how each factor relates to each parent while weighing the credibility of the testimony and weight of the evidence.
+In awarding custody, the judge lists each factor, decides which factors apply, and discusses how each factor relates to each parent while weighing the testimony’s credibility and the evidence’s weight.

 Contact Us